Trichomoniasis

 Treatment

-Trich is typically treated with oral antibiotics such as metronidazole or tinidazole.
-These medications are highly effective when the full course is completed; sexual partners should also be treated to prevent re‑infection.
+Trich is typically treated with oral antibiotics, such as metronidazole or tinidazole.
+These medications are highly effective at clearing the infection and relieving symptoms.
+It is important to complete the full course of antibiotics, even if symptoms improve before the medication is finished.
+Sexual partners should also be treated to prevent reinfection.

 Prevention